nasa/cumulus-dashboard/README.md

 In this example, the dashboard would be available at `http://localhost:3000/` in any browser.

+To stop the container, find the container id with `docker ps`.
+In our exaple it will be a container with NAME `cumulus-dashboard` and TAG `production-1`, then running `docker stop <containerID>` will stop the docker container.

 --------

-## Cumulus Dashboard Development (developers/advanced users/operators)
+## Dashboard Development

-### Build and run the dashboard locally
+### Build the dashboard

 The dashboard uses node v12.18.0.
 To build/run the dashboard on your local machine, install [nvm](https://github.com/creationix/nvm) and run `nvm install v12.18.0`.

+#### install requirements
 We use npm for local package management, to install the requirements:
 ```bash
   $ nvm use
   $ npm install
 ```

-## Build the dashboard

-### <a name=buildlocally></a>Build

-To build the dashboard:
+To build a dashboard bundle<sup>[1](#bundlefootnote)</sup>:

 ```bash
   $ nvm use
   $ [SERVED_BY_CUMULUS_API=true] [DAAC_NAME=LPDAAC] [STAGE=production] [HIDE_PDR=false] [LABELS=daac] APIROOT=https://myapi.com npm run build
 ```
-**NOTE**: Only the `APIROOT` environment variable is required.
+**NOTE**: Only the `APIROOT` environment variable is required and any of the environment varaibles currently set are passed to the build.

-The compiled files will be placed in the `dist` directory.
+The compiled dashboard files (dashboard bundle) will be placed in the `./dist` directory.

-#### Build the dashboard to be served by the Cumulus API.
+#### Build dashboard to be served by the Cumulus API.

 It is possible to [serve the dashboard](https://nasa.github.io/cumulus-api/#serve-the-dashboard-from-a-bucket) with the Cumulus API.
 If you need to do this, you must build the dashboard with the environment variable `SERVED_BY_CUMULUS_API` set to `true`.
 This configures the dashboard to work from the Cumulus `dashboard` endpoint.
-This option should only be considered when you can't serve the dashboard from behind CloudFront, for example in NGAP sandbox environments.
+This option should **only** be considered when you can't serve the dashboard from behind CloudFront, for example in NGAP sandbox environments.

 #### Build dashboard to be served by CloudFront

 If you wish to serve the dashboard from behind [CloudFront](https://aws.amazon.com/cloudfront/).
 Build a `dist` with your configuration including `APIROOT` and ensure the `SERVED_BY_CUMULUS_API` variable is unset.
 Follow the cumulus operator docs on [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).

-### Build a specific dashboard version
+#### Build a specific dashboard version

 `cumulus-dashboard` versions are distributed using tags in GitHub.
 You can select specific version in the following manner: